PRX/dovetail-marketing-site/pages/stations.md

     <div class="row">
       <figure class="col-md-8 mb-0 pb-0">
         <blockquote class="blockquote mt-2">
-          <p class="fs-3">“PRX Dovetail is one way we can contribute to helping public radio to fortify its mission, values, and independence, giving organizations the option to distribute their podcast programming on a trusted platform that is also owned and operated by public media.” </p>
+          <p class="fs-3">“Dovetail is one way we can contribute to helping public radio to fortify its mission, values, and independence, giving organizations the option to distribute their podcast programming on a trusted platform that is also owned and operated by public media.” </p>
         </blockquote>
         <figcaption class="blockquote-footer">
           Kerri Hoffman, CEO of PRX